glouppe/info8010-deep-learning/lecture7.md

 ## CNNs vs. ViTs

-CNNs build in strong inductive biases: .bold[locality] (small spatial neighborhoods) and .bold[translation equivariance] (same filter everywhere).
+CNNs build in strong inductive biases: .bold[locality] and .bold[translation equivariance].
 ViTs have neither.

 However, ViTs can learn these properties from data, and thus can be more flexible and powerful than CNNs when trained on large datasets.